top of page

 Prayer Diary For Week Commencing

-Please pray for Susan Chambers who is preaching at The Haven next Sunday.
+Please pray for our preachers who are preaching next week.

 Pray for the preparation as well as the service.